SkyPenguinLabs/.github/profile/README.md

-# Who Are We

-SkyPenguin solutions is a cyber security solutions dealer dedicated to giving you the most prime and secure cyber security solutions.
-Whether those solutions may consist of password managers that are easy to install or use, maybe even if it is a simple data parser we have it!
-This will be the first open sourced organization page for skypenguin as we want to ensure our customersa and team members know what they are buying!
+SkyPenguin Open is a open sourced github community for SkyPenguin which is a cyber security and general IT solutions based dealer which promises you get what you pay for.
+At SkyPenguin we ensure our customers what they are getting is not only safe but also structured, what better way to prove this than to make a community!